 It’s a very common question, and it’s more than time it gets a valid answer!
 Join Will Curran for a brand new Whiteboard Wednesday, where he walks us through the sneaky issue of the best video format for events.

-Video Transcription – The Best Video Format For Events
+The Best Video Format For Events

-So let’s jump right in.
-So, when it comes to your video format.
+When it comes to your video format.
 We’re obviously talking mainly about like screen format, as well.
 And you know, what sort of file size you’re going to be looking at.
 So, whether it’s a dot mp4, or what resolution 4K versus HD.
 Not as important here, as well.
 Just mainly the aspect ratio that we’re talking about.
 Whenever you talk about the ratio, we’re talking about the sizing of everything.
 So, back in the day, if you guys remember those CRT TVs that we used to have with the big tubes in the background, and basically anybody younger than me is pretty much like, “What’s that?”.
 We remember that the aspect ratio for those screens was what’s known as four by three.
 It looked a little bit more square, basically a square sized screen.
 We’re all used to that, right?
 That’s where our content was.
 But as you’ve noticed, over the years our TVs have shifted.
 They’ve become more widescreen, as well.
 Well, that’s a different type of aspect ratio, and we’re going to talk about that.

 The Modern Times Aspect Ratio